-refused to accede to the target's request that it simply take "judicial notice" of the financial condition of Merrill Lynch and approve the deal protection devices that were generally customary under Delaware law.
+The three decisions in Merrill Lynch, Bear Steams, and Wachovia confirm, however, that courts will nonetheless actively scrutinize quickly made decisions under well-established principles before giving target directors the benefit of the business judgment rule.
+Indeed, the Merrill Lynch court refused to accede to the target's request that it simply take "judicial notice" of the financial condition of Merrill Lynch and approve the deal protection devices that were generally customary under Delaware law.

 The unique circumstances facing the financial sector undoubtedly impacted the courts' views of the substantive deal protection devices.
-Issuing nearly 40% of the target's voting power to the acquiror - as in Bear Stearns and Wachovia - to ensure that the transactions secured stockholder approval was clearly a function of the unique economic environment and a lack of any real leverage by the target board.
+Issuing nearly 40 percent of the target's voting power to the acquiror, as in Bear Stearns and Wachovia, to ensure that the transactions secured stockholder approval was clearly a function of the unique economic environment and a lack of any real leverage by the target board.
 But, in each transaction, the court found that there were no superior proposals, and there existed an urgent need to ensure deal certainty with an interested suitor.
 The lack of alternative proposals was a function not of the deal protection devices, but of the absence of any credible third-party interest.

 While courts will give substantial deference to target boards operating in financially stressful situations, such deference is not without limit.
 Although the Wachovia court understood that Wells Fargo had demanded the issuance of the preferred stock as a sine qua non of any transaction, the court effectively second-guessed the board's decision to approve one aspect of the preferred stock (the 18-month tail provision).

 To some extent, this was inconsistent with the court's general approach not to second-guess the Wachovia board's decisions.
-Although in this instance the court's modification will have no practical consequence if Wachovia's stockholders approve the transaction later this month, targets and acquirors should both be mindful that courts may strike down provisions that potentially restrict stockholder ability to consider superior offers and that give the impression of overreaching in negotiations where one side has little leverage.
+Although in this instance the court's modification had no practical consequence because Wachovia's stockholders approved the transaction late last month, targets and acquirors should both be mindful that courts may strike down provisions that potentially restrict stockholder ability to consider superior offers and that give the impression of overreaching in negotiations where one side has little leverage.